-The consensus is that we will see a tip-top Whyte on Saturday after his training camp in a fishing village in Portugal's Algrave, and reports are that he’s already been in camp at his usual base in Portugal.
+The consensus is that we will see a tip-top Whyte on Saturday after his training camp in a fishing village in Portugal's Algrave.
 But again, Fury is unlikely to underestimate a dangerous domestic rival in his first fight on English soil for almost four years.

 A KO seems to be the only viable route to victory for ‘The Body Snatcher’ but, although big Tyson has been dropped a few times in his career, nobody has been able to turn the knockdown into a knockout.

-Looking at the method of victory market across betting sites, William Hill has an appealing price of 9/4 for Fury to win by decision.
+Looking at the method of victory market across the best bookmakers, has an appealing price of 5/2 for Fury to win by decision.